-A great way to participate at the Fair is to enter exhibits - just check out this Fair Book (online at springfieldag-society.com) and see how many opportunities there are for "friendly competition".
-We look forward to seeing this year's crop of creativity, especially in this year's Springfield Pride Photo contest with the theme "The Time In Between" depicting activities or pastimes taken between 2020 and the present and your entries in the Digital Photo Contest.
+We appreciate those who commit to continuing this symbol of community that is the Springfield Country Fair by entering their exhibits, sharing with us the joy of creating and preserving.
+To enter, just check out this Fair Book (online at springfieldagsociety.com) and see how many opportunities there are for "friendly competition".
+We look forward to seeing this year's crop of creativity, especially in this year's Springfield Pride Photo contest with the theme "Celebrating Country Life" and your entries in the Digital Photo Contest.

-The Schedule of Events is on the inside front cover of this book.
+The Schedule of Events is on page 1 of this book.
 Make sure to sign up for the friendly Canadian Wellington Boot Throw Competition (AKA "Huck-a-Boot").
 It's the trademark of our fair and it is open to all ages.
-Plan to participate in the Scarecrow-making Competition (you can bring your own props and costume or use the ones provided to create a memorable souvenir).
-There's also the Cribbage Tournament, the Tractor-pull and the Bicycle Decorating Contest.
-Check out the Antique Tractors, Cluck and Quack displays, Mini-Golf, crafts and games for the kids, Bouncers, Barrel Train rides, free cotton candy and Clowns.
-Musical entertainment on our outdoor stage this year will be the local group "Take Five".
+Plan to participate in the Scarecrow-making Competition (you can bring your own props and costume or use the ones provided).
+There's also Entertainment, the Cribbage Tournament, the Tractor-pull and the Bicycle Decorating Contest.
+Check out the Antique Tractors, Cluck and Quack displays, Pony Rides, Mini-Golf, crafts and games for the kids, Bouncers, Barrel Train rides, free cotton candy and Clowns.
 ALL ACTIVITIES are included in the entry fee of \$3 each or \$10 per family.

 Thank You to the many volunteers who have combined talents and efforts to bring us the Fair: they are the key to the success of any community event.

-We are also very grateful for the sponsors whose ads are found in this Fair Book for their generous support, enabling us to bring a top-notch event for the families of Springfield.
-Please support them and let them know that you saw their ad in our book.
-All welcome at the Springfield Ag Society AGM and Dinner Saturday, Nov.
-5, 2022.
+We are also very grateful for our community sponsors for their generous support, enabling us to bring a top-notch, affordable event for the families of Springfield.
+Please look for their advertising in this Fair Book and continue to support them.